 The Board has adopted a formal process by which stockholders may communicate with the Board or any of its directors.
-Stockholders who wish to communicate with the Board may do so by sending written communications addressed to the Corporate Secretary of Stitch Fix at 1 Montgomery Street, Suite 1500, San Francisco, CA 94104.
+Stockholders who wish to communicate with the Board may do so by sending written communications addressed to the Corporate Secretary of Stitch Fix at 1 Montgomery Street, Suite 1100, San Francisco, CA 94104.
 These communications will be reviewed by the Corporate Secretary to determine whether it is appropriate for presentation to the Board or such director.
 The purpose of this screening is to allow the Board to avoid having to consider irrelevant or inappropriate communications (such as advertisements, solicitations, and product inquiries).
 The screening procedures have been approved by a majority of the independent directors.

-Code of Ethics
+Code of Conduct

 The Company has adopted the Stitch Fix Code of Conduct, which applies to all officers, directors, and employees.
 The Code of Conduct is available on the Company's website at investors.stitchfix.com.
 If the Company makes any substantive amendments to the Code of Conduct or grants any waiver from a provision of the Code to any executive officer or director, the Company will promptly disclose the nature of the amendment or waiver on its website.
+The Nominating and Corporate Governance Committee is responsible for periodically reviewing the Code of Conduct and recommending any changes to our Board for consideration.